 Trucking companies protect their side from day one.
 They use in-house investigators, insurance adjusters, and legal teams who start building their defense within hours of a crash.

-Call (832) 690-7000 to speak with a Katy semi-truck accident attorney before making any statements or signing anything from the trucking company.
+Call (832) 690-7000 or use our online form to speak with a Katy semi-truck accident attorney before making any statements or signing anything from the trucking company.

 Medical bills are only part of what follows a truck crash.
 Many people face months of physical therapy, limited mobility, lost income, and major lifestyle adjustments.